Frequently Asked Questions

 What is the FAA doing around environmental protection?

-The FAA follows the National Environmental Policy Act (NEPA) in making changes to the airspace.
+The FAA follows the National Environmental Policy Act (NEPA) when making changes to the airspace.
 The FAA has established programs for air quality, airport noise, wildlife hazard mitigation, environmental reviews, and compatible land use.
 Learn more by visiting the Airport Environmental Programs page.

 What is an Environmental Review?